yahiaetman/CMP205-WebGL-Graphics-Lab-2/README.md

 **Note:** you can use yarn to enable caching so that you don't download all the packages with project.
 You can download yarn from [yarnpkg.com](https://yarnpkg.com/lang/en/).
 Then replace `npm install` with `yarn install` and `npm run watch` with `yarn watch`.

+**Debugging:** You will need the extension [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).
+After running till Step 5 from [Steps to run](#steps-to-run), press F5 or click the Debug icon on the left bar then choose *"Launch Chrome against"* localhost" and click the *"Start Debugging"* button (play button).
+Now you can use breakpoints, watch, etc. The required configuration for the debugger is written in `.vscode/launch.json`.

 ## Lab Structure

 **index.html** is the webpage in which we run our app.
 It is the entry point of our app and it links to the main script file "app.ts"